sabsar42/cms-php-blog/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the ABSAR License.

 ## Author